NUST-Machine-Intelligence-Laboratory/weblyFG-dataset/README.md

 Introduction
 ------------
-Datasets and source code for our paper **Webly Supervised Fine-Grained Visual Recognition: Benchmark Datasets and An Approach**
+Datasets and source code for our paper **Webly Supervised Fine-Grained Recognition: Benchmark Datasets and An Approach**

 ---